Steve Sue: Career

 Sue's career began as a home building contractor under the tutelage of his father John Sue.
-As his business grew he showed excellence in design, brand story crafting and business development.
-He was well-known for drawing skills.
-Sue credits his skills to a mentorship under well-known casino designer Bill Bardsley.
-The ability to draw lead to working on a variety of building projects including theme parks, restaurant, retail, large corporate events, show set designs and other projects in the Los Angeles and San Francisco areas.
-He was hired by Autodesk to create a software program called Impressions which converts AutoCAD drawings into Sue's signature hand-drawing style.
-Sue went on to make software called BizGym.com.
+As his business grew he worked in design, brand development and business planning.
+He credits mentorships under casino designer Bill Bardsley and Las Vegas architect Paul Steelman.
+He worked on a variety of building projects including theme parks, restaurants, retail, large corporate events, show set designs and other projects in the Los Angeles and San Francisco areas.
+He was hired by Autodesk to create a software program called Impressions which converts AutoCAD drawings into a hand-drawing style.
+Sue went on to make software called BizGym.com under StoryManager, Inc. (later renamed O-WOW, Inc.).
 In 2012, he created a partnership between BizGym.com and the Hong Kong-based business CyberPort to create a Chinese language online entrepreneur toolset.
+User behavior in BizGym showed high use of a visual financial forecasting toolset Sue had created, thus a separate title called SumoSum.com was launched to directly serve forecasting users.
+Through his nonprofit, ID8, Sue operated a film and TV studio for the State of Hawai'i called ID8 Studios from 2020 to 2023.
 Sue is currently a mentor at a number of Hawaii-based entrepreneurial associations including the accelerator Blue Startups.

-In 2011, Sue launched a K-12 student challenge called Lemonade Alley.
-According to Sue, the challenge was created to improve children's life skills.
+In 2011, Sue largely retired to found a nonprofit that featured a culinary entrepreneurship challenge for K-12 students called Lemonade Alley.
+According to Sue, he created the challenge to help children develop life skills.
 Lemonade Alley got its start due to the BizGym website being used in schools such as ʻIolani School.
 This drew the interest of Capital One Bank, which gave a $60,000 grant to make Lemonade Alley a permanent event.
-He then created BizGym Foundation (later renamed Bizgenics Foundation) as a nonprofit foundation in order to receive grant money.
+He then created BizGym Foundation, a nonprofit organization (later renamed ID8) in order to receive grant money.
 The inaugural event hosted 30 student teams of 5 students to create lemonade stands for the day and sell for the charity of their choice.
 Charities included the Ronald McDonald House of Hawaii, St. Jude Children's Research Hospital, Make a Wish Hawaii and more.
 In 2014, the organization raised more than $15,000 for local Hawaiian charities.
+In 2020, Lemonade Alley was shuttered due the COVID Pandemic then converted into in-school curriculum for teachers and schools to run on their own.